mohitrajain/wire-docs/src/understand/associate/sso-domain-redirect.md

-This feature is mostly for the operators of `app.wire.com`, but in principle it is applicable to any custom backend operator who has running backoffice/stern deployed and wants to redirect to other backends for login based on the user's email domain.
+This feature is mostly for the operators of `app.wire.com`, but in principle it is applicable to any custom backend operator who has running backoffice/stern deployed and wants to redirect to other backends for login based on the user’s email domain.

 If you are hosting your own custom backend, there is a way to allow users to login by getting redirected from a more visible backend